Received the 2017 ICMA Award of Excellence for Performance Management.

 The Library partnered with Greater Albany Public Schools (GAPS) to facilitate student IDs to function as Albany Public Library cards.

 Secured use of gyms for P&R programs at Timber Ridge School and at the Boys & Girls Club of Albany.

 increased donations of cash for department activities from $7 to nearly $10 per capita.

 reduced maintenance costs per developed park acre from $3,000 to $2,700.

 maintained the property tax subsidy for all P&R activities at 60 percent or lower.

 maintained consistent levels of total park acres and developed acres per 1,000 residents, despite population growth.

-renovated and/or replaced playground equipment at seven parks.
+renovated and/or replaced playground equipment at several parks.